flux-iac/tofu-controller/README.md

 # TF-controller for Flux: GitOps everything at your own pace

-`tf-controller` is an experimental controller for Flux to reconcile Terraform resources in the GitOps-way.
+TF-controller is an experimental controller for Flux to reconcile Terraform resources in the GitOps-way.
-You don't need to GitOps-ify everything.
 With the power of Flux together with Terraform, TF-controller allows you to GitOps everything, in the Kubernetes and Terraform universe, at your own pace.

+"At your own pace" means you don't need to GitOps-ify everything at once.

+TF-controller comes with many GitOps models that allow you to:
+  1. GitOps your Terraform resources from the provision step, like a whole EKS cluster.
+  2. GitOps parts of your existing infrastructure resources.
+For example, you have an existing EKS cluster.
+     You can choose to GitOps only its nodegroup, or its security group.
+  3. You have a TFSTATE file, and you'd like to use GitOps enforce this TFSTATE, without adjusting anything else.
+  4. You have a TFSTATE file, and you'd like to use GitOps just for drift detection, so you can decide to do things later when a drift occurs.

 ## Features